hephy-io/mainnet/mithril/mithril-client.md

-# Bootstrap a Cardano Node using Mithril Client
+# Bootstrap a Cardano Node using mithril-client

 ## Pre-requisites
 ### Install Rust